-There seems to be a lot of confusion about why some children start orthodontic treatment early (Phase I), only to have treatment again, when all the permanent teeth have erupted (Phase II), and why some children have orthodontic treatment only once, after all the permanent teeth have erupted (Comprehensive Treatment).
+There seems to be a lot of confusion about why some children in Queensland start orthodontic treatment early (Phase I), only to have treatment again when all the permanent teeth have erupted (Phase II).
+Meanwhile, other children have orthodontic treatment only one time after all the permanent teeth have erupted (comprehensive treatment).

 What is Phase I Orthodontic Treatment?

-Phase I orthodontic treatment, or “Early Treatment,” is often recommended to patients ages 7-10 who will benefit from beginning orthodontic treatment prior to the loss of all their primary teeth.
+Phase I orthodontic treatment or “early treatment” is often recommended for patients ages 7-10 who will benefit from beginning orthodontic treatment prior to the loss of all their primary teeth.

 Should all children have Phase I orthodontic treatment?

-No. Phase I treatment is recommended for children who have moderate to severe bite problems, such as “cross-bite” (the upper teeth fitting on the inside of the lower teeth), an underbite or an open bite.
-It may also be recommended for severely malaligned, or crowded teeth.
+No, not all children.
+Phase I treatment is recommended for children who have moderate to severe bite problems, such as cross-bite (some of the upper teeth fitting on the inside of the lower teeth), an underbite, or an open bite.
+It may also be recommended for severely malaligned or crowded teeth.

-The goal of first phase treatment is to develop the jaw size to accommodate all the permanent teeth and relate the upper and lower jaws to each other.
+An orthodontist’s goal with phase I treatment is to develop the jaw size to accommodate all the permanent teeth and relate the upper and lower jaws to each other.

 Children sometimes exhibit early signs of jaw problems as they grow and develop.
 An upper and lower jaw that is over-growing or under-growing can be recognised at an early age.